 5. Conduct your own car inspection

-6. Always take a test drive in the used car
+6. Take a test drive in the used car

-After giving the car a thorough examination, it’s time to get behind the wheel.
+After giving the car a thorough examination, it’s time to get behind the wheel for a test drive.
 Test the car both in a large parking lot and on a road where you can drive the vehicle above 60 mph.
-To properly assess the used car, take your time when doing a test drive, testing out all of the components, including:
+To properly assess the used car, take your time when doing a test drive, testing out all the components, including: